Table of contents

 Using our services should be regarded as insurance against paying the kind of hefty learning fees I've outlined in the scenarios above.

-In life we all pay – the question is how much.
+In life, we all pay – the question is how much.

-About Michael is a director of Metropole Property Strategists who help their clients grow, protect and pass on their wealth through independent, unbiased property advice and advocacy.
+About Michael Yardney Michael is the founder of Metropole Property Strategists who help their clients grow, protect and pass on their wealth through independent, unbiased property advice and advocacy.
 He's once again been voted Australia's leading property investment adviser and one of Australia's 50 most influential Thought Leaders.
 His opinions are regularly featured in the media.

 No comments